JeffersonLab/jaws-libp/README.md

 pip install jaws-libp
 ```

 **Note**: Using newer versions of Python may be problematic because the dependency `confluent-kafka` uses librdkafka, which often does not have a wheel file prepared for later versions of Python, meaning setuptools will attempt to compile it for you, and that often doesn't work (especially on Windows).
-Python 3.9 DOES have a wheel file for confluent-kafka so that's your safest bet.
+Python 3.9 does have a wheel file for confluent-kafka so that's your safest bet.
+Wheel files also generally only are prepared for Windows, MacOS, and Linux.
+Plus only for architectures x86_64 and arm64, also only for glibc.
+If you use with musl libc or linux-aarch64 then you'll likely have to compile librdkafka yourself from source.

 ## API
 [Sphinx Docs](https://jeffersonlab.github.io/jaws-libp/)